 There are multiple levels for kids to climb on and a multitude of play spaces for running and exploring.
 I’ve seen many, many a game of chase through this space.

-I can’t wait until they can host birthday parties for kids again.
+Their birthday parties are so much fun (we had ours there last year!)
 They’re so much fun, they always go over the top with decorations, and it’s such a joy to see the kids having so much fun together.

 This mural spans the entire long wall of the space and it’s so stunning in person.